sitedata/whmcs-ispapi-helper/ADDITIONALFIELDS.md

 Can be used to generate the `Options` configuration field in an additional field configuration.

+**NOTE:**

-**NOTE:** Not to be used together with the static methods as the static methods call this method internally.
+Not to be used together with the static methods as the static methods call this method internally.
 As you can see in the Examples, specify `Options` please as simple array in case you use a static method.
 If you manually configure an additional domain field, use `getOptions` when specifying `Options`.
 Never mixup both things!

+This method also auto-adds an empty value option in case `$isRequired` Parameter is not `true`.

 ##### Input Parameters

 * $tld: dotted domain extension format e.g. ".broker"
 * $transprefix: translation prefix, suggestion: use the `Name` field value for this
 * $optvals: array of option values.
 Do not provide anything else than the values, we care about the option labels / translations.
+* $isRequred: forward your configuration setting of `Required` field here.
+Auto-adds an empty value option in case `$isRequired` Parameter is not `true`.

 ##### Return Value